 10. All submissions, payments and tracking will be done through the FilmFreeway system.

-13. Commercial, industrial, instructional, or promotional films will not be accepted.
+14. Commercial, industrial, instructional, propaganda, or promotional films will not be accepted.

-14. Student entries must include a copy of the Filmmaker's student ID card.
-A scan of the ID can be emailed to films@westchesterfilmfestival.com, or a photocopy snail-mailed to our address.
+16. Student and Young Filmmaker entries must include a copy of the Filmmaker's student ID card.
+A scan of the ID can be emailed to films@westchesterfilmfestival.com.
 ALWAYS include the name of your film and entry number on all correspondence.

-15. To qualify for a Pennsylvania Filmmaker Award, the film entered must have been directed by a Pennsylvania resident.
+17. To qualify for a Pennsylvania Filmmaker Award, the film entered must have been directed by a Pennsylvania resident OR filmed in Pennsylvania.
 Proof of residency must be submitted with the film (copy of driver’s license).
-A scan of the license can be emailed to films@westchesterfilmfestival.com, or a photocopy snail-mailed to our address.
+A scan of the license can be emailed to films@westchesterfilmfestival.com.
 ALWAYS include the name of your film and entry number on all correspondence.

 Overall Rating